MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 # Recover deleted data with Microsoft Entra PowerShell

-If you have accidentally deleted data from your directory, there may be some options for recovering the lost data using Microsoft Entra PowerShell.
-You can recover deleted objects, such as application, group, service principal, administrative unit, or user objects in the first 30 days after deletion.
-After 30 days, the deleted object is permanently deleted and can't be recovered.
+If you've accidentally deleted data from your directory, you may be able to recover it using Microsoft Entra PowerShell.
+You can restore deleted objects, such as applications, groups, service principals, administrative units, or user objects, within the first 30 days after deletion.
+After 30 days, the data is permanently deleted and cannot be recovered.
 This article explains how to find and recover deleted data using Microsoft Entra PowerShell.

 ## Prerequisites